codeexperiment/signedURL/README.md

-# signedURL
+# signed URL

-The full context of signedURLs is explained in [**what is a signedURL**](https://abstractprogramming.blogspot.com/2017/10/what-is-signedurl.html).
+The full context of signed URLs is explained in [**what is a signed URL**](https://abstractprogramming.blogspot.com/2017/10/what-is-signedurl.html).

-A signedURL is a regular URL + a signature which can be verified by the server servicing your request, i.e. http://myexampleserver.com/12314?sig=AF830D849.
+A signed URL is a regular URL + a signature which can be verified by the server servicing your request, i.e. http://myexampleserver.com/12314?sig=AF830D849.

 There are 3 actors:
   - Client